 Guthrie tried to change that and it caused an uproar in the garage and in the media at that time.
-Talk about whether a woman could withstand 500 miles surfaced and some felt the race should keep up the tradition of the first 66 years and be men only.
-When Guthrie passed her rookie test in 1976, but couldn’t get up to speed due to mechanical issues and being on a lower funded team who couldn’t get top equipment.
-The doubters pointed at Guthrie’s gender as the reason she wasn’t fast, but as an aerospace engineer and a sports car driver for the previous decade, she was certainly capable of racing.
+Talk about whether or not a woman could withstand 500 miles surfaced and some felt the race should keep up the tradition of the first 66 years and be men only.
+When Guthrie passed her rookie test in 1976, but couldn’t get up to speed due to mechanical issues and being on a lower funded team who couldn’t get top equipment, the doubters pointed at Guthrie’s gender as the reason she wasn’t fast.
+But as an aerospace engineer and a sports car driver for the previous decade, she was certainly capable of racing.

 Many felt that if Guthrie was fast enough to qualify, she deserved to race.
 One of those was Foyt and to prove the doubters and sexists wrong, he had Guthrie practice in one of his backup cars to show she was fast enough with the right equipment.

 Guthrie would eventually qualify in 1977 and started 26th in the 33-car field.
-Again, Guthrie faced blowback from those feeling she didn’t belong because she was a woman.
-This time, it was the owners of the Indianapolis Motor Speedway with an issue.
+Again, Guthrie faced blowback but this time, it was the owners of the Indianapolis Motor Speedway with the issue.
 IMS speedway executives, including President Tony Hulman, didn’t want to deviate from his traditional pre-race command of “Gentlemen, start your engines” which started at the Indianapolis 500.

 It wasn’t that they didn’t want Guthrie to drive, far from it.
 According to Foyt, it was Hulman’s idea to have Guthrie drive Foyt’s car in 1976 to help her case that she could race among the men.
-He just felt that the tradition of saying “Gentlemen, start your engines” was so sacred that they didn’t want to change the wording despite it being inaccurate.
-It sounds insane to think that would be a problem in 2017, but the Indy 500 is steeped in tradition and it was an issue 40 years ago.
+Hulman just felt that the tradition of saying “Gentlemen, start your engines” was so sacred that he didn’t want to change the wording despite it being inaccurate.
+It sounds strange to think that would be a problem in 2017, but the Indy 500 is steeped in tradition and it was an issue 40 years ago.

 In fact, it was such a big issue that the speedway argued that because the drivers don’t technically start their cars and that a mechanic starts the race car from its rear end, it was accurate to say “Gentlemen, start your engines.”
-To get around that, Gordon Johncock’s chief mechanic — George Bignotti’s wife, Kay — went over to start Guthrie’s car prompting Hulman and the speedway to have to change the opening command.
-In a compromise, Hulman recognized Guthrie as the first woman to race at Indianapolis and then said “Gentlemen, start your engines.”
+To get around that, Gordon Johncock’s chief mechanic — George Bignotti’s wife, Kay — went over to start Guthrie’s car prompting Hulman and the speedway to change the opening command.
+In a compromise, Hulman recognized Guthrie as “the first lady ever to qualify at Indianapolis” and then said “Gentlemen, start your engines.”